- SUPPORT AENY

-Heralding in reviews from local, national and international press, AENY followed up in 2012 with the STAGED READING SERIES, an annual series of staged readings designed to introduce New Yorkers to some of the emerging playwrights from Spain and their most successful plays; the PLAY LOUD! in 2013, an annual music festival dedicated to exploring the intersections between music and story; and the MAIN STAGE in 2014, with the production of the play DIAS ESTUPENDOS which has been awarded for OUTSTANDING PERFORMANCE BY AN ENSEMBLE CAST in the 2014 HOLA Awards for Excellence in Theater.
+With glowing reviews from local, national and international press, AENY followed up in 2012 with the STAGED READING SERIES, an annual series of staged readings designed to introduce New Yorkers to some of the emerging playwrights from Spain and their most successful plays; PLAY LOUD! in 2013, an annual music festival dedicated to exploring the intersections between music and story; and MAIN STAGE in 2014, an annual fully staged production of a play selected from the Staged Reading Series, which has included with productions of Dias Estupendos (2014), Ronensbourg

 In 2013 AENY – El Puente changed its official title to AENY – Spanish Artists in New York, in order to streamline its multi-cultural base.
 Today our affiliated artists community includes actors, composers, dancers, directors, musicians, performers, playwrights, theater artists, and visual artists.